benelan/foos/README.md

 completed items from TODO (started this list when I was halfway done)
 * display leaderboard from database
 * create tables and daos for games and suggestions
+* validate data entered into the form
+* make the form stay on the page after submission
+* make the form values reset after submission
+* connect the form to the database
+* add player form
+* check if player exists, if not add them

 ## Built With